 9. In contrast, under the principal projection from the ONS with net migration at 165,000, the population is expected to increase by a total of 7.3 million over the next twenty-five years, passing the 70 million mark sometime in 2029.
 (Read More)

-10. However, net migration is currently 250,000, far lower than the level assumed in the principal projection and has averaged a quarter of a million for the last ten years.
+10. However, net migration is currently 250,000, far higher than the level assumed in the principal projection and has averaged a quarter of a million for the last ten years.
 If net migration were to continue at present levels, then the population would reach 73 million in the next 20 years.
 This is the ONS ‘high’ migration scenario of 245,000 per year.
 This increase of nearly 8 million people is the equivalent of adding the combined population of Greater Manchester and the cities of Birmingham, Glasgow, Liverpool, Leicester, Leeds, Sheffield, Bradford, Nottingham, Portsmouth and Bristol.
 82% of this increase would be from future migration and the children of those migrants.

 11. The population growth would not stop there.
 It would continue to increase towards 80 million by mid-century and keep going upwards.
 These projections are illustrated below.